 R9.
 The responses will be recorded for future analysis.
 The entire questionnaire need not be filled out at one shot.
 It can be restarted from an intermediate state.

 R10.
 It will be possible to directly import existing databases of patient responses from different health centers.

+Everything is grey in less of important for the web application at the moment as long as the data is saved in a database.
+We can pull the data out from backend and do many report and graph ad-hoc until we are clear about what kind of report we need.

 Reports